-FORT JOHNSON
+FORT POLK

-Home of the Army's Joint Readiness Training Center (JRTC), Fort Johnson is located mostly in Louisiana's Kisatchie National Forest in a special use agreement with the U.S. Forest Service.
+Home of the Army's Joint Readiness Training Center (JRTC), Fort Polk is located primarily in Louisiana's Kisatchie National Forest in a special use agreement with the U.S. Forest Service.

-The post supports training for deploying units, including special operations forces, in contingency missions.
-The JRTC provides highly realistic and stressful joint operations exercises that are extremely important for supporting forces in Iraq, Afghanistan, and other theaters.
+The installation supports training for deploying units, including special operations forces, in contingency missions.
+The JRTC provides highly realistic joint operations exercises that are vital for supporting forces in Iraq, Afghanistan, and other theaters.

-Fort Johnson's location and surrounding ecosystem are critical to a host of species, especially the Louisiana pine snake, one of the rarest snake species in North America, and the red-cockaded woodpecker.
+Fort Polk's location and surrounding ecosystem are critical to a host of species, especially the Louisiana pine snake, one of the rarest snake species in North America, and the red-cockaded woodpecker.
 The loss of longleaf pine habitat across the Gulf coastal plains of the Southeast has put increased pressure on the installation to act as one of the last bastions of viable habitat.
-Protecting this habitat-and managing acquired REPI lands to meet conditions desired for the species-can help prevent the listing of the pine snake under the Endangered Species Act.
-Listing the pine snake has the potential to impose significant restrictions on land use and off-road vehicle movement on-post.
+Protecting this habitat can help prevent the listing of the pine snake under the Endangered

+Species Act, which has the potential to impose significant restrictions on land use and off-road vehicle movement on the installation.

-Partnering with Fort Johnson, with the support of the U.S. Fish and Wildlife Service, is The Nature Conservancy, who will acquire easements that will protect and expand the pine snake's habitat.
-The project also aims to sustain working forest lands and allow continued flexibility in the use and development of Fort Johnson's land to meet its important national defense mission.
+Partnering with Fort Polk, with the support of the U.S. Fish and Wildlife Service, is The Nature Conservancy, who will leverage the REPI Program to acquire easements that will protect and expand the pine snake's habitat.
+The project also aims to sustain working forest lands and allow continued flexibility in the use and development of Fort Polk's land to meet its national defense mission.